akshatamohanty/udacity-android-nanodegree/README.md

 # AND_Capstone
-An app to keep track of your reading challenge on Goodreads
+An app to keep track of your current reads and make notes